iron-fish/website/docs/whitepaper/5_account.md

 ## Spending Key Pair (Spending Authorization Key and Authorization Key)

-This key pair is used for spending notes associated with an account, and is derived directly from the secret key.
+This key pair is used for spending notes associated with an account and is derived directly from the secret key.

 The **Spend Authorization Key (ask)** is the private key component of this key pair and is derived by hashing the secret key and a modifier using the [Blake2b](https://blake2.net/) hashing algorithm (with personalization params) and then converting it into a scalar for the Jubjub curve.